 Other popular bottled lambic beers are blended with fruit to create fruit lambic.
 Kriek (cherries), framboise (raspberries), and other types of fruit lambic are available from any of Belgium’s 10+ lambic breweries.

 In Flanders, sour beers have a distinct and recognizable characteristic.
-Aged in large wooden tanks called foeders, Flemish sour beers are either red or brown and have an acetic sourness kind of like balsamic vinegar.
+Aged in large wooden tanks called foeders, Flemish or Flanders red ale or sour beers are either red or brown and have an acetic sourness kind of like balsamic vinegar.
 Combined with oakiness and sweet dark malts, Flemish sour beer is unique and tasty.

-In the last 20 years, during the boom of craft beer, American breweries have taken sour beer to the next level.
+In the last 20 years, during the boom of craft beer, American breweries have taken sour beer to the next level to make your mouth pucker.
 What was once a rare and underground style has surged to the mainstream.
 American brewers have created a mix of historic and modern interpretations to make completely new sour beer styles.

 Sour beer’s huge range of styles and flavors offers drinkers a massive choice.
 With their recent popularity, the market’s been flooded with sour beer.